Skip to main content

 Perhaps the most contentious issues surrounding aging in place for children and loved ones of older adults who want to remain in their homes as long as possible are, “I want to support this decision, but I also want my loved one to be safe and to be sure the people coming in and out of the home are reliable and trustworthy.”

 Family members who live near their older loved ones may be able to participate actively in the planning, decision-making, and transition, selecting care assistants whom they trust.
 Those who are helping to coordinate aging in place from a greater distance may want to consider additional services to help increase peace of mind and ease the burden.
-Personal emergency alert systems (PERS) and cell phones with features that streamline communication with the family’s caregivers can help to bridge the geographic distance while maintaining independence.
+Medical alert systems and cell phones with features that streamline communication with the family’s caregivers can help to bridge the geographic distance while maintaining independence.

 Families may also consider a professional geriatric care manager (GCM), who starts by completing a specialized elder care needs assessment.
 Based on the findings, the GCM can then step into an intermediary role, helping the family by providing local “eyes and ears,” navigating the sometimes-labyrinthine health care system, supervising and coordinating home-based help.